Types of marketing collateral:

 Historically, these materials were relevant mainly to sales, marketing, and other customer-facing teams.

 Nowadays, branding is essential everywhere within a company, and so are the marketing materials that support it.
-Even human resources departments, which were traditionally internally-focused, now need to promote their brand for employee engagement and recruitment purposes.
+Even human resources departments, which were traditionally internally-focused, now need to promote their brand externally to attract new talent.
 So yes — every part of an organization needs digital marketing collateral!

 Purposes